 Lighting like Storaro, even on a home-movie budget 💡

 Trying to replicate Storaro's style with a desk lamp and baking paper is like wanting to run a marathon in flip-flops.
-But hey, you can achieve something.
+But hey, you get somewhere.
 You move the light, put on a homemade filter, and suddenly your shot of a sandwich looks like a scene from The Godfather.
 In the end, the magic isn't in the equipment, but in knowing where to place the focus.
-Or in using a lot of imagination and little shame.
+Or in having a lot of imagination and little shame.